22 Apr 22 by justatest

 — —

-Initial explorations
+3. Initial explorations

 — —

-First on the easel
+2. First on the easel

 — —

-Five Little Canvases
+1. Five Little Canvases

 Bought some new light canvas material.
 Sawed up wood and made stretchers.
-Stretched the canvases, primed them with a couple of coats of hot glue, then four of five coats of hot gesso (made as I learnt one hundred years ago at art school with calcium carbonate, zinc oxide, boiled linseed oil, and rabbit-skin glue), allowing each coat to dry and be sanded.
+Stretched the canvases, primed them with a couple of coats of hot glue, then four of five coats of hot gesso (made as I learnt 100 years ago at art school with calcium carbonate, zinc oxide, boiled linseed oil, and rabbit-skin glue), allowing each coat to dry and then sanded.
 In all takes a few weeks (mostly waiting for surfaces to dry) but then the finished blank canvas is such a pleasure to work with.